Skip to content

 Today it is especially famous for its coastal bluffs and seas of silvergrass, which paint the slopes silver in autumn.

-The trail ascends through forest, where it passes a few historic structures, before reaching dramatic Pacific Ocean views from a series of coastal bluffs.
+The trail ascends through the forest, where it passes a few historic structures, before reaching dramatic Pacific Ocean views from a series of coastal bluffs.
 From there, the trail descends quickly to a beautiful temple on the coast in Dali.

 An optional add-on is to follow the Taoyuan Valley Trail along the coast and finish in Daxi.
 It’s an up-and-down slog that makes for a very long day, but comes with incredible views and no crowds.